Who We Help

 Most police dogs work until they are between 8 and 10 years of age and when they reach retirement most hope to remain with their handler as a pet.

-The work of The NFRSA will ensure that handlers will be able to keep their companions and partners into their retirement, so the dogs are able to live their best lives in their advancing years, with the family they have always known, and without the worry of the potential costs of their care and well-being.
+The work of the NFRSA will ensure that handlers will be able to keep their companions and partners into their retirement, so the dogs are able to live their best lives in their advancing years, with the family they have always known, and without the worry of the potential costs of their care and well-being.
 And if the dogs are re-homed, their new families will also have that reassurance.

 Your support will make a huge difference to our work.
 You can choose a one-off donation, or a monthly contribution by clicking the button below.